 Warthog Description & Distribution

 Female warthogs and young usually live in groups called sounders.
 When they mature, males leave the sounder and will only rejoin the sounder to mate with females.
-The mating season varies by location, but usually occurs right at the end of the rainy season and the females usually give birth to two to three piglets at the beginning of the next rainy season.
+The mating season varies by location, but usually occurs right at the end of the rainy season and the females usually give birth to two or more piglets at the beginning of the next rainy season.
 This ensures adequate food for the young during the first few months of their life.

 Warthogs are more dependent on water than many other animals in Africa.
 As such, they will drink water daily when it is available.
 Especially when it is hot, they also enjoy taking a mud bath both to cool down and to help keep bugs off their skin.